 Being in a Customer Success team right now is a lot like being a personal trainer… You don’t need a certain qualification to prove it.
 Which is frustrating as it can promote poor quality in the profession.
 However, you can use others’ lack of certification to your advantage to make your teams stand out, as explained by a blog from Cicerone.
 Not only does being a certified Customer Success team increase loyalty and trust among clients, but it increases the motivation and retention among the members of the teams themselves.
 This, of course, is hugely beneficial when promoting proactivity.
 But how do you get your teams certified?
 Click here to find out (but be sure to return for this blog’s conclusion!).

 What did your team do to become more proactive?
 Are there any systems you used to become more proactive?
 Please share your experience in the comments – we would love to hear from you and begin a discussion around this topic with the customer success community.

-So if you’ve learnt anything from this (rather meaty) blog post, it’s that Customer Success Management needs to do more now than ever before in order to be proactive.
-Now the bullet points outlined above are a great place to start if you wanted to restructure your Customer Success Team, but we also offer a comprehensive cheatsheet that you can download for free and use.
-Also, to see immediate change you can sign up for our CSM Bootcamp and not only learn about proactivity but get help with implementing it!
+So if you’ve learned anything from this (rather meaty) blog post, it’s that Customer Success Management needs to do more now than ever before to be proactive.
+Now the bullet points outlined above are a great place to start if you want to restructure your Customer Success Team, but we also offer a comprehensive cheat sheet that you can download for free and use.
+Also, to see an immediate change you can sign up for our CSM Bootcamp and not only learn about proactivity but get help with implementing it!